 Another type of alternative investment is crowdsourcing.
 Crowdsourcing investments are typically aligned with the real estate market.
 They allow a group of investors to come together and pool their money into a single property or portfolio of properties.
 Examples include Fundrise and Yield Street.
 Another type of crowdsourcing investment is geared towards investments in small businesses.
 Potential investors can choose to invest in startups and small businesses to help the business reach its specified goals.
 Investors earn interest on their investments.
 For this, I love SMXB, Legion M, and Wefunder.

 One investment I’ve gotten into recently is collectibles.
 There are so many things out there that you can collect.
 While many people do it just for the fun of it, it’s also can be a great investment strategy for the future.
-You can collect things like figurines, Funko Pop, comic books, and even card games.
+You can collect things like figurines, Funko Pop, comic books (be warned, they need to be properly stored) and even card games.
 My nephew collects Pokémon cards, while my stepdad loves his comics.
 My boyfriend and I just started collecting Funko Pop figures.
 Not only is it fun hunting for valuable Pops, but it can be a potential fund for my child’s college education down the line.

 With the market up and down, it’s a great time to diversify your strategy.
 Even if one of these investment opportunities is not for you, I’m sure there are others out there.
 Do you think you’ll take a chance?